 DUB - AMM

-This is the cheapest one-way flight price found by a KAYAK user in the last 72 hours by searching for a flight from Dublin to Amman departing on 14/1.
+This is the cheapest one-way flight price found by a KAYAK user in the last 72 hours by searching for a flight from Dublin to Queen Alia Intl departing on 21/3.
 Fares are subject to change and may not be available on all flights or dates of travel.
 Click the price to replicate the search for this deal.

 1 adult